 The 4WD stops at the foot of the towering sand dune and a family alights.

 The landscape around them is stunning, with towering rocky monoliths that rise from the desert floor.

 Their Bedouin guide reminds them that this vast ochre landscape in southern Jordan is where T.E.
 Lawrence joined the Arab Revolt against the Ottoman Turks.

-They gaze up at the dune in awe before beginning their uphill trek.
-Granules of orangey-pink sand oozes into their sneakers with each step they take.
+They gaze up at the dune in awe before beginning their uphill trek while granules of orangey-pink sand ooze into their sneakers with each step they take.

-Running down sand dunes is high on the list of must-do family activities at Wadi Rum.
-But there’s plenty more things to do in Jordan in the desert.
+Running down sand dunes is high on the list of must-do family activities at Wadi Rum but there are plenty more things to do in Jordan in the desert.

 There’s a Bedouin tent at the foot of the hill where the young ones can play in the shade.
 Adults can rest cross-legged on comfortable Arabian-style cushions sipping mint tea.